subsquid/docs/docs/basics/store/typeorm-store.md

 **`remove(e: E | E[] | EntityClass<E>, id?: string | string[])`**

 Deletes a given entity or entities from the database.
-Accepts either an object or entity ID(s). **Does not cascade the deletion**.
+Accepts either an object or an entity ID(s). **Does not cascade the deletion**.

 ```ts
 await ctx.store.remove(User, ['Alice', 'Bob'])